codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why doesn't the Chimney-Sweep call out sick from work?
-Because he's used to working with a flue.
+Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+What does CPU stand for?
- 1. Jonathan Ive
+ 1. Computer Personal Unit
- 2. Steve Wozniak
+ 2. Central Process Unit
- 3. Ronald Wayne
+ 3. Central Processor Unit
- 4. Steve Jobs
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  Central Processing Unit
 </details>